The rt package was

 fashion.
 As a result, most functions in the package have return values

-suitable for passing into other functions in the rt
+suitable for passing into other functions in the rt package

 or functions from other packages.
 Notably, functions are pipeable